-In terms of industry employment, Trade, Transportation, and Utilities with 83,300 jobs is the single largest industry sector in Delaware, which gained 2,400 jobs in 2022.
-Education and Health Services ranks second at 77,000, but whose number of jobs fell by 600 in 2022.
-Government ranks third with the total employment across all federal, state and local government entities averaging 66,300 jobs in 2022, increasing by 400 jobs from 2021.
-Banking is one of the State's largest private industry sector employers, with 28,700 employees as of September 2022, according to the U.S. Bureau of Labor Statistics.
+In terms of industry employment, Trade, Transportation, and Utilities with 89,900 jobs is the single largest industry sector in Delaware and gained 2,600 jobs in 2023.
+Education and Health Services ranks second at 83,000 jobs, growing by 3,400 over 2022.
+Government ranks third with total employment across all federal, state and local government entities averaging 69,400 jobs in 2023 and increasing by 1,800 jobs from 2022.
+Banking is one of the State's largest private industry sector employers, with 28,900 employees as of September 2023, according to the U.S. Bureau of Labor Statistics.
+Total Nonfarm Employment in Delaware grew by 12,200 jobs.